By Grant McCall

 Registration costs

 Keep in mind that you can only claim vehicle expenses that relate to your business.
-For example, if 50% of your car use is for work, you can claim 50% of the expenses above as a business deduction.
+For example, if 50% of your car use is for work, you can only claim 50% of the expenses above as a business deduction.

 Airfares